 The Focus of the Site

-My husband and I own a small farm and over the years I have shared many articles about growing edible food on this farm, with a focus on blueberries and heirloom tomatoes
+My husband and I own a small farm and over the years I have shared many articles about growing food on this farm, with a focus on blueberries and heirloom tomatoes.

-We also have a commercial kitchen on the farm where I have developed healthy, delicious recipes to share with the fresh harvest.
+We also have a commercial kitchen on the farm where I have develop seasonal, delicious recipes to share on the website.

-There are many other smaller pivots (cocktails anyone?), but edible gardening, seasonal market fresh recipes, heirloom tomatoes and Mexican recipes make up the bulk of the site.
+There are many other smaller pivots (cocktails anyone?), but edible gardening, seasonal recipes, heirloom tomatoes, blueberries, Mexican recipes and Italian recipes make up the bulk of the site.

 As the site has grown my time to devote to gardening and recipe development diminished.
 I now have a writer/researcher from Spain who is excellent in many ways.
 You will see a number of posts with her name (Marijke) as the author byline.

-I also have a farm manager now who has been a lifesaver, allowing me to work on this website more while he tends the farm and fills in for me at the farmers’ markets.
+I also have a farm manager who has been a lifesaver, allowing me to work on this website more while she tends the farm and helps it grow (so to speak).

 Last, but not least, is my daughter and co-partner, Tesla.
 Over the years Tesla has worked closely with me in developing this site.
 She has done everything from selling at the farmers’ markets, to writing articles, to adding video.

-It helps with the Mexican recipes also that she is fluent in Spanish and can tap into areas that I have trouble with.
+It helps with the Mexican recipes also that Tesla is fluent in Spanish and can tap into areas that I have trouble with.

 Mari (Marijke) Puts, writer and researcher extraordinaire, is from the Netherlands but has been calling Spain her home for the past 4 years.
 She has taken over many of the gardening posts and is adding a Spanish influence to the newer recipes (see the paella and gazpacho posts).
 You’ll be seeing more and more articles from Mari on Farm to Jar, but you can also reach her individually on LinkedIn.